tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 If your use case doesn't extend beyond inference, there's no need to implement any of the following code.

 For the backward pass, we will leverage the backend implementation from `burn-autodiff`, which is actually generic over the backend.
-Instead of crafting our own kernel for the backward pass, we will leverage our fused kernel for the forward pass only and compute the gradient with basic operations.
+Instead of crafting our own kernel for the backward pass, we will use our fused kernel for the forward pass only and compute the gradient with basic operations.

 ```rust, ignore
 // Implement our custom backend trait for any backend that also implements our custom backend trait.